shetoken/shetoken-launch/WHITEPAPER.md

 | Community & Launch | $200,000 |
 | **Total Seed Ask** | **$2,000,000** |

-*In return: DAO board observer seat, naming rights on WEI Impact Fund grant category, co-branding on annual WEI Report.*
+*In return, our seed partner receives: a DAO board observer seat, naming rights on a WEI Impact Fund grant category, and co-branding on the annual WEI Report.*

 ### 14.3 TechDIVA Co-Brand Strategy